casper-astro/tutorials_devel/workshop_setup.md

 ### Preparing to run the tutorials
 In order to get ready to build and compile designs, you need to log into the server you have been allocated, and set up a directory in which to work.
 To do this, follow the step-by-step instructions below.

-1. Using your ssh client, and the server details you were given at the tutorial session, connect to a remote desktop session 2.
-Start a terminal on this desktop, by clicking (look in the top left of the screen) Applications >> System Tools >> Terminal
+1. Using your ssh client, and the server details you will be given at the tutorials session, connect to one of the provided compile server.
 2. Copy the tutorials code repository, and associated CASPER libraries.
 In the terminal, run:
 ```bash
 # Go into the home directory (you're probably already there, but let's make sure)